What Is Image-Guided SRT?

 Image-Guided SRT—a Pain-Free Cure for Basal and Squamous Cell Skin Cancers

 No cutting, bleeding, pain, surgical scarring, or reconstructive surgery

 Little wound care and no limits on your daily activities mean you can keep doing the things you love during treatment

-99%+ cure rate, and ultrasound images let you see the skin cancer go away so you know that treatment is working
+99%+ cure rate supported by published research, and ultrasound images let you see the skin cancer go away so you know that treatment is working

 Image-Guided SRT (Image-Guided Superficial Radiation Therapy) is a type of radiation used just for skin cancer.
 It kills skin cancer cells using low levels of X-ray energy.
 This energy is like what dentists use to X-ray teeth.
 It is given by a Radiation Therapist in a dermatologist’s office.

 Image-Guided SRT is the first and only radiation treatment for skin cancer that uses ultrasound images.
 The ultrasound images let your dermatologist see the exact size of the cancer so he or she can target the area with the precise dose.
 These images also show the cancer shrinking and going away after each treatment.

 Explore the Image-Guided SRT machine